darkn3rd/script-tut/vbscript/README.md

 This area covers VBScript, a language supported by the *Active Scripting* platform embedded into *WSH (Windows Script Host)* (http://en.wikipedia.org/wiki/Windows_Script_Host).
 This environment provides access to a plethora of object libraries on Windows through a mechanism called *OLE Automation*.

 The WSH environment added desperated needed scripting tools for the Windows environment, both Windows 4 (Windows '95) and Windows NT, where before there was only *BATCH* and *Command Shell* (http://en.wikipedia.org/wiki/Batch_file), or inconsistent (non-ubiquitious) usage of third party scripting tools.

+The WSH environment has been integrated since Windows 2000.
+There's an installer for WSH 5.7 for earlier versions of Windows.
+The version 5.8 of WSH is integrated into more recent versions of Windows: Windows 7, Windows 8, Windows 2008, Windows 2012.

 ## Active Scripting Environment